xXDOPERXx/mcp-server-airbnb/README.md

 ## Disclaimer

 Airbnb is a trademark of Airbnb, Inc.
-OpenBnB is not Not related to Airbnb, Inc. or its subsidiaries
+OpenBnB is not related to Airbnb, Inc. or its subsidiaries